 That said, you don’t want to remove your additional content, even “just in case.”
 But you should look at it on a case-by-case basis and make sure if it’s helping.

 All instances of the term “Local” has been changed to “visit-in-person.”
 In the relevant sections, raters are advised to consider the possibility of visit-in-person when determining a search query, this due in large part to the prevalence of mobile phones.

-What the changes to Local Rating name means for you:
+What the changes to Local Rating name mean for you:

 Other Changes to the Search Quality Rating Guidelines

-With the search quality rater document going from 160 pages down to 146, there are several guidelines that have gotten removed.
+With the search quality rater document going from 160 pages down to 146, several guidelines have gotten removed.
 We won’t go into them in as much detail as the above (which are incredibly important), but they are still worth mentioning:

 - Functional Page Design – The guidelines on placing main content “front and center” as well as being “immediately visible when a user opens a page” has been removed.